geoglows/old-training.geoglows.org/content/streamflow-model/data-service.rst

 **MonthlyAverages**: Returns a time series of 12 steps representing the average flow for each of the 12 months of the year based on the historical simulation.
 Most useful in comparative analyses and validation metrics.

-**ReturnPeriods**: Based on the historical simulation and the Gumbal distribution, returns an estimation of the 2, 5, 10, 25, 50, and 100 year return period flows for the stream reach.
+**ReturnPeriods**: Based on the historical simulation and the Gumbal distribution, returns an estimation of the 2-, 5-, 10-, 25-, 50-, and 100-year return period flows for the stream reach.